 Roasted root vegetables on a sheet pan, topped with chopped parsley.

-• Salad: Toss your roasted vegetables with arugula or baby spinach leaves, crumbled feta cheese, pecans and balsamic dressing for a delicious fall salad.
+• Salad: Toss your roasted vegetables with arugula or baby spinach leaves, crumbled feta cheese, pecans and balsamic vinaigrette for a delicious fall salad.

 • Pasta: Drizzle a little garlic butter over the vegetables and mix them with cheese tortellini or penne pasta.